thfalan/pst-whitepaper/token/platform-mechanics/bridging-the-liquidity-gap-with-blockchain-mechanisms.md

 * Relation to Liquid Royalty Protocol:
   * Liquid Royalty Protocol can be traded on an AMM-based liquidity pool, ensuring that investors can enter or exit positions without long lock-up periods.
-  * Instead of waiting months or years to access funds, investors can swap Liquid Royalty Token for stablecoins (USDC) instantly, improving liquidity.
+  * Instead of waiting months or years to access funds, investors can swap Royalty Token for stablecoins (USDC) instantly, improving liquidity.
   * This eliminates the rigid lock-in problem found in traditional financing, making tokenized e-commerce revenue streams more liquid and accessible.

 #### **4.** [**Automated Liquidity Assurance Reserve**](<../../README (2).md#automated-liquidity-assurance-reserve-alar>) **(ALAR) → Providing Institutional-Grade Stability**